kodecocodes/ios-interview/Practical Example/README.md

 * Clone this repo, create your own branch and [submit it as a PR](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+## Previous Submissions

+You can see the previous submissions [here](https://github.com/raywenderlich/ios-interview/issues?q=label%3A%22practical+example+submission%22+).

 ## Any Questions

 If you have any questions, comments or concerns, open a GitHub issue on this repository.